maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 }
 ```

-For more information, see [API Documentation for Creating a Subscription](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzODg-create-subscription).
+For more information, see [API documentation for Creating a Subscription](https://developers.chargify.com/docs/api-docs/b3A6MTQxMDgzODg-create-subscription).

 For more advanced subscription creation scenarios, please see [Advanced Subscription Creation Examples](../advanced/Expert-Usage.md#advanced-signup-examples).